httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   - Potential conflicts due to existing use of field name
   - Properties of the data communicated in field value

-Specifications and features relying on Client Hints are advised to prefix request header names with a "Sec-" prefix.
+Specifications and features relying on Client Hints are advised to carfully consider prefixing request header names with a "Sec-" prefix.
 User agents, such as web browsers, ensure such prefixed headers can only be emitted by the browser, and application content, such as scripts, are forbidden from emitting such headers {{FETCH}}.
 This provides assurance that, when transmitted by user agents, the type, format and value of data communicated in such request headers are enforced by the user agent.

-By convention, request headers that are client hints use a CH- prefix, to make them easier to identify as using this framework; for example, Sec-CH-Foo.
+By convention, request headers that are client hints are encouraged to use a CH- prefix, to make them easier to identify as using this framework; for example, Sec-CH-Foo.
 Doing so makes them easier to identify programmatically (e.g., for stripping unrecognised hints from requests by privacy filters).

 # IANA Considerations